Hetan07/Multi-Label-Music-Genre-Classifier/README.md

 ---

-All of this took me around 3-4 days but in retrospect, I realize that some parts have been slightly rushed.
 An in-depth analysis of data is further required along with more data.
 This task as a lot of potential for beginners and experts alike